EyasuTeshome/shifttracker/soft-skills/learning-about-diversity-and-multicultural-teams.md

 - [Hofstede's Cultural Dimensions](https://www.mindtools.com/pages/article/newLDR_66.htm)
 - [Cross-Cultural Communication Styles: High and Low Context](https://www.communicaid.com/cross-cultural-training/blog/high-and-low-context/)

-### Diversity & inclusion policy at Microverse: TODO
+### Diversity & inclusion policy at Microverse:

 At Microverse, we have a policy to set expectations about the norms here and what is expected of you in this diverse environment.
+This is called the [Code of Conduct](https://www.notion.so/microverse/Code-of-Conduct-fb637972fe434dccb1004fd572007a59).
+We also have a commitment to [diversity, equity and inclusion](https://www.notion.so/microverse/Diversity-equity-inclusion-6ee649cedd344727908b80d83a529d9f).
 The most important things to keep in mind are:

-- point 1
+- Be respectful
-- point 2
+- Be open-minded and always assume good intentions
-- point 3
+- Report any behavior that makes you feel uncomfortable or is inappropriate

 Refresh your knowledge of all our expectations around diversity and inclusion in the Diversity & Inclusion Policy.